hibbitts-design/grav-skeleton-typhoon-blog-with-git-sync-site/README.md

 5. Create your site administrator account when prompted (Admin Panel is included)
 6. Go to the `License Manager` panel and import your `Typhoon` license
 7. Go to the `Themes` panel, tap on `+Add` and install your now licensed `Typhoon` theme
-8. Return to the `Themes` panel and choose the provided `MyTheme` inherited theme as your Active Theme
+8. Return to the `Themes` panel and choose the provided `My Typhoon Theme` inherited theme as your Active Theme
 9. And that's it!

 You can learn more about inherited themes at https://learn.getgrav.org/17/themes/customization#theme-inheritance